jmsktm/wizard/README.md

 ```
 grunt dev
 ```
-When running in `dev` mode, the server runs on port 3000 by default.
-To opt for a different port (say port 3000), run the below command:
+When running in `dev` mode, the server runs on http port 3000 and https port 3001.
+To opt for a different port, say port 8000 for http and 8001 for https, run the below command:

 ```
-grunt dev --port=3000
+grunt dev --port=8000 --httpsPort=8001
 ```

 Markdown viewer